-The prior year audit fee was borne by Hamleys of London Limited, a group company.
+The audit fee has been borne by Hamleys of London Limited, a group company.

 Amounts receivable by the Company's auditors and their associates in respect of services to the Company and its associates, other than the audit of the Company's financial statements, have not been disclosed as the information is required instead to be disclosed on a consolidated basis in the financial statements of the Company's UK parent, Reliance Brands Holding UK Limited.